cms351/MandelbrotFractal/README.md

 Okay, you should just be able to pop this program into your IDE and run it.
 There is a few concerns though.
 First, this program is super taxing on your computer - i.e. it's slow by the nature of what we're working with.
 You're going to want to do everything you can to get it running as fast as possible.
-I don't know your IDE, but I wrote this program on Visual Studio Code, so I can tell you what I did and maybe that'll help?
+I don't know your IDE, and shoot you probably know what to do better than me, but I might as well tell you what I did.
+I wrote this program on Visual Studio Code.
 Basically, all I did was set my "active solution platform" to x64 and my "active solution configuration" to release.
 Google told me that's supposed to make it go faster, so that's what I did.

 The other problem you might have is that "#include <SDL.h>" bit.
 You need to make sure you have access to that file.
 First you want to libsdl.org, go to the download section, click SDL Releases then click